 I love this dressing on grain bowls too.
 Try it on this sushi salad.

 I've been cut off.
 I'm not allowed to buy any more cookbooks (my husband saw my list).
 So I've visited the library alot lately.
 I finally got my hands on Isa Chandra Moskowitz's Appetite for Reduction.
 There are so many yummy things in here that I just can't wait to try.
 But I must share this.
 The BEST salad dressing ever!!
 Green Onion -Miso Vinaigrette.

 For the really adventurous - I would totally consider adding some wasabi powder to the dressing for a little more zip if you are so inclined towards zippy things.

-- 3 Tbsp rice vinegar
+- 3 tablespoon rice vinegar

-- 2 tsp fresh ginger
+- 2 teaspoon fresh grated ginger

 - 1 clove garlic